 A spear is a long shaft of wood or metal with a sharp tip, and can be thrown straight at an opponent.
 It has the best range of any thrown missile.

-Throwing other items, like rocks or furniture, go about 20 feet plus your strength bonus, minus 1 foot per found and do 1 damage per pound
+Throwing other items, like rocks or furniture, go about 20 feet plus your strength bonus, minus 1 foot per pound and do 1 damage per pound

 One flask of oil will make a pool 3’ in diameter, which will burn out in one turn if lit.
 Burning oil will cause 1d8 points of damage per round to victims in the flames, including any creature trying to cross a pool of burning oil.
 Oil thrown at a creature will either miss (forming a pool where it falls) or hit.
 If it hits, it will drip off in a few rounds; if lit, the victim will take damage for 2 rounds at most.